asyncapi/conference-website/pages/api/speakers/register/NOTES.md

-# Steps to Initialize the speaker registration API
+# Steps to Initialize the speaker registration API (Locally)

 1. In the google cloud console